solidrock-technology/docs/docs/guide/events.md

 ### Bookings Open Date

 This date and time signals when bookings can be made through Solidrock for this event.
-It can be set in the future or the past.The [event status](/guide/events.md#status) must also be set to something other than `Offline` for people to access the booking process.
+It can be set in the future or the past.
+The [event status](/guide/events.md#status) must also be set to something other than `Offline` for people to access the booking process.

 ### Bookings Close Date